bashkarsampath27/SB-IngestionPipeline-Logic-Template/README.md

 ## 1. Pattern Overview

 An external event registers a job in a PostgreSQL job table.
-A scheduled cron on every pod races to acquire a singleton pipeline lock.
+A fixed-delay scheduler on every pod races to acquire a singleton pipeline lock.
 The winner becomes the exclusive worker and processes jobs sequentially.
 When the queue is empty, the lock is released and any pod may acquire it on the next cycle.